-Of course there are times when I get frustrated that things aren’t moving as quickly as I’d like, but this is because I’m driven to make my blogs successful and I want it to happen now!
+Of course there are times when I’m frustrated that things don’t move as quickly as I want, but this is because I’m driven to make my blogs successful and I want it to happen now!

-How I feel about my working day now is light-years away from how I used to feel.
+How I feel about my working day now is light-years away from how I felt years ago.
 Blogging has changed my approach and attitude towards work entirely!

 3. Learning New Skills

 I find that I am constantly learning new skills or concepts as new technologies force change upon the blogging landscape.
-Even though I’m fairly technically minded, I often feel pleasantly challenged by blogging and the learning opportunities it offers.
+Even though I’m fairly technically minded, I’m often pleasantly challenged by blogging and the learning opportunities it offers.

-I enjoy learning new things enormously and I always found that carrying out the same role day in day out for businesses at which I’ve been employed to be very dull.
+I enjoy learning new things enormously but I always found it dull carrying out the same role day in day out for businesses at which I’ve been employed.

-Oftentimes the initial steep learning curve of any new job is a challenge, but as you become accustomed to your role the opportunities to learn diminish.
+Oftentimes the initial steep learning curve of any new job is a challenge, but the opportunities to learn diminish as you become accustomed to your role.